 What are broad-beans?

-Other names for broad beans are fava beans or hoarse beans.
-They in a legume family.
-They are widely cultivated in the Mediterranean Region for human consumption; in the USA they are mostly grown as winter ground covers.
+Other names for broad beans are fava beans or hoarse beans and belong to the legume family.
+They are widely cultivated in the Mediterranean Region for human consumption.
+In the USA, they are mostly grown as winter ground cover or green manure.

 Broad bean plants are bright green and can reach five feet in height.
 They grow during the cool season and start flowering around February.
 The flowers are pleasantly fragrant and attract a lot of pollinators.
-The pods are about three to five inches long.
-Its skin is thick with cotton-like inner padding holding the beans.
+The pods are about three to five inches long, depending on the variety.
+The pod wall is thick with cotton-like inner padding holding the beans.

 The beans are very similar to lima beans but slightly bigger.
 Most people consume the bean itself without the pod.
-In North African regions, fava beans are considered a mange-tout vegetable, where the whole pod is eaten skin and bean.
+In North African regions, fava beans are considered a mange-tout vegetable.
+The whole fruit is eaten, especially when young and tender.

 Nutritional value of broad beans